-The International Digital Policy Initiative considers the role of digital policy in the age of global interdependence.
+The International Digital Policy Initiative (IDPI) focuses on the role of digital policy in the age of global interdependence.

 The distinction between our geopolitical and digital identities has become virtually non-existent, with many of our most pressing global challenges and individual interactions occurring beyond the bounds of domestic policy.
 These changing parameters illuminate several issues surrounding our conceptions of citizenship, data privacy and ownership, and accountability in the digital age.

-The International Digital Policy Initiative considers the role of digital policy in the age of global interdependence.
+The International Digital Policy Initiative, led by our Director Prof Ingrid Volkmer, considers the role of digital policy in the age of global interdependence.
 We publish cutting-edge independent research and collaborate with our multi-stakeholder network to identify best practices and encourage digital policy coherence and interoperability.
 Our aim is to assist policymakers and stakeholders to understand and embrace emerging technologies while mitigating the potential risks.

 With established global connections, the International Digital Policy Initiative is uniquely placed to assist governments and multi-national stakeholders in developing innovative digital policy approaches, needed in today's world of global digital and data communication.